ghowland/sireus/documentation/godoc.md

 type QueryResultPoolItem struct {
     QueryServer     string      // Server to make the query, from Site.QueryServers Query           string      // Share Query results by only testing the Query and QueryServer for matching stored queries.
 All BotGroups will share results, and the shorter BotQuery.Interval will set the query pace
-    InteractiveUUID int64       // This is 0 for normal server operation, but when a user wants to look at alternative time queries, this is set to their InteractiveUUID
+    InteractiveUUID SessionUUID // This is 0 for normal server operation, but when a user wants to look at alternative time queries, this is set to their InteractiveUUID
     TimeRequested   time.Time   // Time the BotQuery was requested TimeReceived    time.Time   // Time the Response was received Result          QueryResult // Response from the QueryServer